 - Number (how many there should be)

 Let’s start with the different types of CTAs.

-1. Types of CTAs
+1. Different types of CTAs in emails

 When it comes to designing your email CTA, you may automatically default to adding a button to the bottom of your email.
 There’s nothing wrong with this.
 Buttons are great because they’re eye-catching and clean.
 You can make them as big or as small as you want and can add text to the button to let your subscriber know what they’re clicking.
 Although that’s a viable option, there are a couple more options to consider when designing your CTA.